Geometric Baum-Connes assembly map for twisted Differentiable Stacks: Groupoid equivariant pushforward and wrong way functoriality

-\begin{definition}[Pushforward morphism for twisted manifolds] Let $P,N$ be two manifolds and $f:P\longrightarrow N$ be a smooth oriented $\gr$-equivariant map \footnote{Remember we are assuming that both $T^vP$ and $T^vN$ admit a $\gr$-invariant metric}.
-Under the presence of a twisting $\alpha$ on $N$ we let
+\begin{definition}[Pushforward morphism] Let $P,N$ be two manifolds and $f:P\longrightarrow N$ be a smooth oriented $\gr$-equivariant map \footnote{Remember we are assuming that both $T^vP$ and $T^vN$ admit a $\gr$-invariant metric}.
+Under the presence of a twisting $\alpha$ on $ \gr$ we let

 be the morphism given by the composition of the morphisms given in the three last steps, that is, the morphism (\ref{Step1map}) followed by (\ref{Step2map}) followed by (\ref{Step4map}).
 By definition $f_!$ fits in the fowolling commutative diagram: